lawnjelly/godot-snapping-demo/README.md

 The alternative which is usually suggested it to move objects in `_physics_process`, which gives a fixed tick rate (defaults to 60hz).
 This works reasonably and is probably the best option for pixel games.

-### Problems with fixed tick rate
+#### Problems with fixed tick rate
-The big problem with fixed tick rate is that on some systems, frames will not match up to physics ticks exactly.
+One remaining problem with fixed tick rate is that on some systems, frames will not match up to physics ticks exactly.
 Sometimes a single tick will be displayed over 2 frames, sometimes over 1.
 This leads to a visible jitter.

 With non-pixel games, there is a solution to this problem - fixed timestep interpolation.
 It moves objects to fractional positions between each physics tick in order to compensate for this difference between the frame time and the tick time.

-The problem is that with pixel games, we can't really use this approach.
+Unfortunately with pixel games, we can't really use this approach.
 Or rather, it doesn't work as well, because we can't use fractional positions, so we still get temporal aliasing occurring.